Copyright © SurveySparrow Inc. 2024Privacy Policy Terms of Service SurveySparrow Inc.

 9. Solid Contracts and Legal Support Matter

 Have clear, legally binding contracts that outline payment terms, late fees, and consequences for non-payment.
+CLM software can help you stay on top of contracts throughout their entire lifecycle.
+If all else fails, be prepared to involve a collections agency to recover payments, as a last resort.
 If all else fails, be prepared to involve a collections agency to recover payments, as a last resort.

 10. Regularly Review and Refine Processes